Ripture/RipsPoETools/README.md

-A simple weapon dps parser.
+A simple weapon dps parser using AutoHotKey.

 Use: Run the script and copy items.
 The script sees if it's a weapon (item at all, really) and parses the damage values.